 Characteristics of Good Mods

-If you aren’t using your real-life friends and family as moderators, it can be hard to know who to trust online right away.
-As people join your community, you will have the chance to interact with them, and, in time, you will be able to gauge their character.
-There are a few aspects that you can seek out, which will help you select your mods.
+If you aren’t using your real-life friends and family as moderators, it can be hard to know who to trust online right If you aren’t using your real-life friends and family as mods, it can be hard to know who to trust online right away.
+As you build up a number of community members, you will have the chance to interact with them, and, in time, you will be able to gauge their character.
+There are a few aspects that you can seek out before you make someone a mod.
 We have listed several below:

 Pick the Right Mods for Your Stream